 background in Sabattus.
 Image courtesy of Danial Vallee.

-In my opinion, having the necessary funds available each year, over the many, many years that would be required to do all the work necessary in order to complete the restoration of the Narcissus has been the single most challenging task over the previous fifty years that the Museum has had the PLI survivor.
+In my opinion, having the necessary funds available each year, over the many, many years that would be required to do all the work necessary to complete the restoration of the Narcissus has been the single most challenging task over the previous fifty years that the Museum has had the PLI survivor.

 Once the Narcissus was on campus at the Museum, late in 1969, it took some years to build the restoration fund up to an amount of money adequate to where work could begin on the restoration.
 In the ensuing decades, once several thousands of dollars were available, the Narcissus would enter the restoration shop and have some work done.
-Once the money in the fund would run out, then the car would be removed from the shop for several years until adequate funds were replenished to an amount that would allow restoration work to carry on for another year or so.
+Once the money in the fund ran out, then the car would be removed from the shop for several years until adequate funds were replenished to an amount that would allow restoration work to carry on for another year or so.
 Over those many years, when the car was in the shop, meticulous notes were taken, sketches were made, and photographs were taken and added to the car's file.
-Many wooden components were removed, refinished, and some replica pieces were made and then stored.
+Many wooden components were removed, refinished and some replica pieces were made and then stored.
 Best restoration practices of the time were followed with the work done on various components of the body.
 This carousel continued, basically each decade until the second decade in the 21st century.

 The Interior of a Narcissus vestibule clearly shows the white